imevahans/Team-Bedrock-Hack4Good/README.md

 ---

+## **Creating the First Admin Account**

+To create the first admin account, go to `http://localhost:5173/createadmin` and use the following details:
+- **Email**: admin@a.com
+- **Password**: password

+This will allow you to start adding other users, as our app only allows **admins** to add users to prevent non-residents from gaining access to the system.

+After that please proceed to login at `http://localhost:5173/createadmin`.

+---

 ## **Troubleshooting**

 - **Backend not connecting to Neo4j**: Ensure the `NEO4J_URI`, `NEO4J_USER`, and `NEO4J_PASSWORD` are correctly set in the backend `.env`.